michaeluno/amazon-auto-links/readme.txt

 == Changelog ==

+= 3.7.3 =
+- Added a field notice of whether the periodic check of cache removal is functional in the setting page.

 = 3.7.2 - 09/29/2018 =
 - Fixed an issue that duplicated database queries were performed with category units.
 - Fixed a bug that excluding sub-categories for category units did not fully take effect.